IRS Form 6251 Instructions

 3. In Part II, recalculate the following, with the appropriate adjustments:

 After completing Part III on Form 4952, you’ll need to calculate the difference between Line 8 of the regular Form 4952 and the AMT Form 4952.
-This number will go into Line 2c.
+If your AMT expense is greater, enter the difference as a negative amount.

 Line 2d: Depletion